Phil Campbell (musician): Motörhead

 On 8 February 1984, following the departure of Brian Robertson, Motörhead held auditions for a new guitarist, narrowing the candidates down to two guitarists: Michael "Würzel" Burston and Philip Campbell.
 Though Lemmy had first planned on hiring only one guitarist, he hired both Würzel and Campbell upon hearing them play together.

 On 14 February 1984, Motörhead were the musical guest for The Young Ones episode "Bambi".
 One of the band's most popular compilations, No Remorse, followed shortly, it was released on 15 September.
 Campbell subsequently toured the world with the band and remained a constant member of Motörhead until they disbanded.

 On 28 December 2015, band founder and sole constant member Lemmy died.
 The following day, drummer Mikkey Dee announced that Motörhead had disbanded, stating: "We will not be doing any more tours or anything.
 And there will not be any more records.
 But the fire survives, and Lemmy lives on in the hearts of everyone."

 In April 2020, Campbell opened up about how hard it was to see Lemmy struggle towards the end of his life saying that Lemmy “wasn’t quite himself” and that he had been “ageing a little bit more” on Motörhead’s final tour.
 He also admitted that the end of Motörhead was not easy to adjust to at first.

 Debut solo album

 In February 2016, Campbell entered the studio along with former Slipknot percussionist Chris Fehn to record a new solo album.

 Campbell’s first solo album Old Lions Still Roar was released on 25 October 2019 and features guest vocals from Alice Cooper, Rob Halford, Dee Snider and Benji Webbe.

 Phil Campbell and the Bastard Sons

+The second Motorhead's Motorboat was a themed 5-day cruise from Miami to the Bahamas and featured Phil Campbell's All Starr Band - one of the many support acts to headliners Motorhead, Anthrax and Slayer - who became Phil Campbell And The Bastard Sons.

 In November 2016, his new project Phil Campbell and the Bastard Sons released their first recording, a self-titled EP.
 The band has subsequently performed in supporting slots with Guns N' Roses, Hawkwind, Saxon, and Airbourne.